 Leveraging Cisco’s “Empowerment” and Customer Advocacy to Grow the Internet

 Empowerment of the new generations of talent is one of Barry’s passions.
 This can be seen in his extensive online publication; frequent empowerment talks about the world, the book ISP Essentials (written with his colleague Mr. Philip Smith); and intensive work with groups like NANOG, APRICOT, AFNOG, APNIC, AFRINIC, UNDP, USTTI, and NSP-SEC.
 As an advocate for scaling the Internet through empowering engineers, Mr. Greene was a key coordinator for several of Cisco’s ISP Empowering projects.
-These included co-coordinator of Cisco’s ISP Workshop program, sponsor for the Internet Society’s Network Technology Workshops, Cisco facilitator for Internet Exchange Points (IXPs) throughout the world, creator of the ISP Power Sessions, instructor of the ISP Security Seminars a NANOG, and instructor for UNDP and United States Telecommunications Training Institute (USTTI) ISP Training workshops.
+These included co-coordinator of Cisco’s ISP Workshop program, sponsor for the Internet Society’s Network Technology Workshops, Cisco facilitator for Internet Exchange Points (IXPs) throughout the world, creator of the ISP Power Sessions, instructor of the ISP Security Seminars at NANOG, and instructor for UNDP and United States Telecommunications Training Institute (USTTI) ISP Training workshops.
 Mr. Greene is one of the founders of APRICOT (Asia & Pacific’s annual Internet Operations forum), a mentor for AFNOG (Africa’s annual ISP Operations forum), and periodically serves on the NANOG program committee.
 The empowerment efforts continue with Mr. Greene’s recent publication of Cisco ISP Essentials, written with his colleague Mr. Philip Smith.

 Connecting ASEAN to the Internet while laying the foundation for Singapore’s Internet Transformation